Small business: Challenges

 Small businesses often face a variety of problems, some of which are related to their size.
 A frequent cause of bankruptcy is under capitalization.
 This is often a result of poor planning rather than economic conditions.
 It is a common rule of thumb that the entrepreneur should have access to a sum of money at least equal to the projected revenue for the first year of business in addition to the anticipated expenses.
 For example, prospective owners anticipating 100,000 in revenue the first year with 150,000 in start up expenses should have at least 250,000 available.
 Start-up expenses are often grossly underestimated adding to the burden of the business.
 Failure to provide this level of funding for the company could leave the owner liable for all of the company's debt in bankruptcy court under the theory of undercapitalization.
+Start-up businesses are often faced with reduced or no credit terms from suppliers due to lack of funds or trading history.

-In addition to ensuring that the business has enough capital, the small business owner must also be mindful of contribution margin (sales minus variable costs).
+In addition to ensuring that the business has enough capital, the small business owner must be mindful of contribution margin (sales minus variable costs).
 To break even, the business must be able to reach a level of sales where the contribution margin equals fixed costs.
 When they first start, many small business owners underprice their products to a point where even at their maximum capacity, it would be impossible to break even.
 Cost controls or price increases often resolve this problem.